ppwwyyxx/Stereo-Pose-Machines/README.md

 ## Compile:
 ```
-cd src/cpp && make
+make -C src/cpp
 ```

 ## Test Cameras:
 ```
 cd src/cpp && ./main.bin
 ```
-Stereo cameras may be detected in any order.
-To make things consistent, `src/cpp/pylon_camera.cc` assumes that the camera whose name contains "711" is the first camera.
+Two cameras could be detected in any order.
+To make the order consistent across runs, `src/cpp/pylon_camera.cc` assumes that the camera whose name contains "711" is the first camera.
 You'll need to change it for your case.

 ## Calibrate Cameras:
-Use `main.bin` to take images and Kalibr to produce a yaml with the same format in `calibr-1211`.
+Use `main.bin` to take images and use Kalibr to produce a yaml similar to the files in `calibr-1211`.
 Change the path in `main.py` to your own calibration results.
 Also change the undistortion coefficients in `cpp/camera.hh`.

 ## Test CPM is working:
 Download model to `data/cpm.npy`.
+See [tensorpack CPM examples](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ConvolutionalPoseMachines) for instructions.
 ```
 cd src/cpp && python2 main.py -t 'cpm-viewer'
 ```
 It will use 2 GPU to run 2 CPMs in parallel.

-## Test Visualization is working:
+## Test 3D Visualization is working:
 ```
 cd visualization && python2 main.py ../data/final-demo.npy
 ```
-Its OpenGL bindings doesn't work on some systems (e.g. Ubuntu).
+Its OpenGL bindings don't work on certain systems (e.g. Ubuntu).
 Don't know why.

 ## Run Stereo CPM:
 ```
 cd src/cpp && python2 main.py -t 'cpm3d'
 ```
 This will send 3d point coordinates to `0.0.0.0:8888`.
-You can use `-h <ip address>` to change the IP.
+You can use `--host <ip address>` to change the IP.

 To start a server (maybe on some other computers) to receive points and visualize:
 ```